Pay Off Debt or Save First? | Guiding You Forward

 Lastly, when it comes to debt, Stewart has a unique analogy—find out why he says that debt is like a sharp knife.

-Watch the latest video from our Guiding You Forward podcast for more on all these topics.
+Watch this video from our Guiding You Forward podcast for more on saving and paying off debt.